 Are you wondering whether to buy or rent an apartment?
 First, you need to stop wondering and truly break down which is the best option for you.
+View our guide on buying a condo vs. renting an apartment here.

 With a change in lifestyle trends, many people are nowadays opting for renting apartments, even if they can afford to buy one.
 It might be due to the amount people save when renting an apartment as opposed to buying a home.